 Aside from the height difference, the patterns are very similar, both offering a fuller, more voluminous flame compared to traditional burners.

-- Linear layouts: Nozzles angle slightly off-center to create a ‘wider’ wall of flame.
+- Linear layouts: Nozzles are oriented to create a continuous “curtain” or wall of flame.

 A Stainless steel Torpedo Penta Burner